• Home + Organization

 Boston mom blogger | motherhood, baby + kids, family travel, + home

 I looked for an online guide when shopping for birthday presents and toys for 2 year olds, but a lot of them weren’t complete or missed some key toys.
-There are so many 2-year-old gift guides online, but a lot of them were disappointing.
+There are so many 2-year-old gift guides online, and a lot of them were disappointing!
+So here I am making my own.
+I have 3 kids, and we have gone through the toddler stage three times now.
 For this list, I thought about toys that both of my kids have loved, but also pulled toys from Montessori and Waldorf inspiration as well.

 Some of the toys my now 2-year-old loves are different from what my daughter loved at the same age.
 Here’s my list!
 (You can click on each item picture below to take you right to shop each item!)